dcalhoun/david-calhoun/app/_posts/2013-10-30-migration-to-jekyll-my-journey-to-understanding-yeoman.md

 The above installs jQuery into the `_bower_components` directory of my project.
 I can then load that dependency into my project with a traditional script tag.

-Grunt, as described on it's home page, is a JavaScript task runner.
-For me, it was an easy way to automate my Sass & CoffeeScript compliation as well as [deployment scripts](https://github.com/robwierzbowski/grunt-build-control) to my GitHub pages hosting.
+Grunt, as described on its home page, is a JavaScript task runner.
+For me, it was an easy way to automate my Sass & JavaScript compilation/concatenation as well as [deployment scripts](https://github.com/robwierzbowski/grunt-build-control) to my GitHub pages hosting.
 Running the task `grunt server` spins up a local server to serve my Jekyll site into my browser.
 With the aforementioned jekyllrb generator, the server task also comes ready to watch my asset files to compile & LiveReload my Sass & JavaScript.

 The Grunt tasks included with the jekyllrb generator also included support for [Usemin](https://github.com/yeoman/grunt-usemin).
 Usemin allows for replacing references to non-optmized scripts & stylesheets (typically found in development environments) with references to optimized scripts & stylesheets for production.